MicrosoftDocs/ATADocs/ATADocs/use-case-forged-pac.md

 A Privilege escalation using forged authorization data attack is an attempt by an attacker to take advantage of PAC vulnerabilities to elevate their privileges in your Active Directory Forest or Domain.
 To perform this attack, the attacker must:
 -	Have credentials to a domain user.
 -	Have network connectivity to a Domain Controller that can be used to authenticate against the compromised domain credentials.
 -	Have the right tools.
-Python Kerberos Exploitation Kit (PyKEK) is a known tool which will forge PACs.
+Python Kerberos Exploitation Kit (PyKEK) is a known tool that forges PACs.

 If the attacker has the necessary credentials and connectivity, they can then modify or forge the Privileged Attribute Certificate (PAC) of an existing Kerberos user logon token (TGT).
 The attacker changes the group membership claim to include a higher-privileged group (for example, “Domain Administrators” or “Enterprise Administrators”).
 The attacker then includes the modified PAC in the Kerberos Ticket.
 This Kerberos Ticket is then used to request a Service ticket from an unpatched Domain Controller (DC), giving the attacker elevated permissions in the domain and authorization to perform actions they are not meant to perform.
 An attacker can present the modified user logon token (TGT) to gain access to any resource in the domain by requesting resource access tokens (TGS).
-This means that an attacker can bypass all configured resource ACLs which limit access on the network by spoofing authorization data (PAC) for any user in Active Directory.
+This means that an attacker can bypass all configured resource ACLs, which limit access on the network by spoofing authorization data (PAC) for any user in Active Directory.

 ## Discovering the attack
-When the attacker attempts to elevate their privileges, ATA will detect it and mark it as a high severity alert.
+When the attacker attempts to elevate their privileges, ATA detects it and mark it as a high severity alert.

 ![Forged PAC suspicious activity](./media/forged-pac.png)

-ATA will indicate in the suspicious activity alert whether the Privilege escalation using forged authorization data was successful or if it failed.
+ATA indicates in the suspicious activity alert whether the Privilege escalation using forged authorization data was successful or if it failed.
 Both successful and failed alerts should be investigated, since failed attempts can still indicate an attacker’s presence in your environment.

 ## Investigating
 After you receive the Privilege escalation using forged authorization data alert in ATA, you need to determine what needs to be done to mitigate the attack.
-To do this, you must first classify the alert as one of the following:
+To do this, you must first classify the alert as one of the following alert types:
 -	True positive: A malicious action detected by ATA
 -	False positive: A false alert – the Privilege escalation using forged authorization data didn’t really happen (this is an event that ATA mistook for a Privilege escalation using forged authorization data attack)
 -	Benign true positive: An action detected by ATA that is real but not malicious, such as a penetration test